ifly6/broughton-mrr/README.md

 The processing code is publicly available.

 After processing, the images were then bunbled into a PDF (suffixed `unpaper`) and were fed into `ocrmypdf` (relying on `tesseract`).
-The OCR'd PDF (suffixed `ocr`) was then edited in Adobe Acrobat XI for renumbering by actual pages, image optimisation, and metadata inclusion.
+The OCR'd PDF (suffixed `ocr`) was then edited in Adobe Acrobat XI for renumbering by actual pages, removal of missed duplicate pages, image optimisation, and metadata inclusion.
+Since these steps were done in Acrobat, it is not possible to entirely reproduce the release PDFs entirely progrmamatically.

 See `releases` for the final PDF versions.